 You want to create campaign messages that are less intrusive and go a long way to personalizing the experience for those on the receiving end.

 These are sometimes referred to as drip marketing campaigns.
 These are pre-written, automated emails sent over timed intervals in a series, triggered by a certain customer behavior.
 These types of campaigns are pretty common for salespeople who use them for lead nurturing.

 The idea is simple.
 By continuously interacting via a touchpoint, the recipient will warm towards whatever the eventual end goal is.
-That could be a sale, a sign up or even simply engagement on a social media page.
-These are all great examples of what a drip marketing campaign can do.
+That could be a sale, a sign-up or even simply engagement on a social media page.
+These are all great examples of what drip marketing campaigns can do.

-But they are also a powerful tool, particularily when it comes to email marketing.
+But they are also a powerful tool, particularly when it comes to email marketing.